A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Results

 \subsubsection{Randomization}

-Since most models choose \verb|`A'|, it might be because models choose the first option they see.
-So we randomize the choices (See prompt examples in Appendix \ref{apx:random_order_prompts}) and find that 11 of the 13 models indeed produce randomized outputs: it is not that they always answer ``Yes", but that they always answer \verb|`A'|.
-Since \verb|`A'| is an article and more commonly used as a word in English than other letters, models might be biased towards it.
-Three Mistral models show independence from choice order by producing similar distribution of responses with and without randomization, while 5 more models are also relatively independent and yet continue to choose `Yes'.
-See more details in Appendix \ref{apx:randomization}.
+Since most models choose `A', it might be because models choose the first option they see.
+So we randomize the choices and find that 11 of the 13 models indeed produce randomized outputs: it is not that they always answer `Yes', but that they always answer `A'.
+Besides, since `A' is an article and more commonly used as a word in English than other letters, models might be biased towards it.
+Three Mistral models show independence from choice order by producing similar distribution of responses with and without randomization, while five more models are also relatively independent and yet continue to choose `Yes'.
+More details in Appendix \ref{apx:randomization}.